-As you enter into this blog, you will find a collection of unique handmade items that may incorporate a touch of shabby chic, a little rustic country, perhaps a flair of romance, maybe a little mixed media and usually can be displayed for a treasured home décor keepsake....although I have been known to scrapbook a card or two or even make a mini album!
+As you enter into this blog, you will find a collection of unique handmade items that may incorporate a touch of shabby chic, a little rustic country or farmhouse design, perhaps a flair of romance, maybe a little mixed media and usually can be displayed for a treasured home décor keepsake....although I have been known to scrapbook a card or two or even make a mini album!
 Enjoy!

 Saturday, April 13, 2013